WHAT ORIGINALS SHOULD YOU USE FOR A SWORN TRANSLATION?

 A Brazilian Public Translator may translate from any original, for instance, the very original, a notarized/certified copy, a plain copy, a scanned electronic file, a web page, or even a fax, however s/he must mention in the translation what kind of original it was translated from.
 It will be up to the entity receiving such sworn translation to set the requirements for the original to be translated, in order to determine whether a translation should be accepted or rejected.

 The Brazilian Public Translator must keep on file all the sworn translations s/he has ever done, however they don't retain copies (not even on electronic files) of any originals.
-Therefore, if you request a translation from a scanned file, and later find out that the translation must be done from an original, when you provide the original to be translated, it will be a new translation, which will unnecessarily double your expense (discounts are explicitly disallowed by law in any case).
+Therefore, if you request a translation from a scanned file, and later find out that the translation must be done from an original, when you provide the original to be translated, it will be a new translation, which will unnecessarily double your expense (discounts are explicitly disallowed by law).

 Depending on mutual agreement, a Brazilian Public Translator may draft a sworn translation from a scanned file while the source document is on its way.
 This expedites matters.
 In such cases, it is absolutely normal for the Sworn Translator to request an advance payment on the estimated cost for the translation, to prevent a prospect from requesting such draft based on an electronic file from a number of different translators, and eventually closing the deal with (and paying) only one of them.